brashrebel/wp-activity/readme.txt

 Tested up to: 2.8.4
 Stable tag: 0.4a

-Display users events in frontend
+Display users events activity in frontend.

 == Description ==